Thick branes with inner structure in mimetic $f(R)$ gravity: Mimetic gravity and thick brane models

 In the second model, the warp factor has a platform near the origin of the extra dimension, which can be seen from Fig.~\ref{model2}.
 The scalar field is a single-kink configuration.
 The expressions of the warp factor, the scalar field, and the scalar potential $U$ are given by

 Here we do not show the complicated $V(\phi)$ and $\lambda(\phi)$, which can be solved analytically.
 Note that the width of the platform of the warp factor is controlled by the parameter $kb$.
-Considering the condition \eqref{condition}, we can obtain numerically the range of the parameter $k^2 \alpha$, which is shown in Fig.~\ref{alpha}.
+Considering the condition \eqref{condition}, we can obtain the range of the parameter $k^2 \alpha$ numerically, which is shown in Fig.~\ref{alpha}.
 From this figure, we can see that when $kb\gtrsim 2$ the range of $k^2 \alpha$ is of about

 The dimensionless energy density $\rho /k^2$ in this model is shown in Fig.~\ref{density2}.
-The brane will split into multi-branes for $kb\gtrsim2$ and all allowed $k^2 \alpha$ in the range we obtained.
+The brane will split into multi-branes for $kb\gtrsim 2$ with $k^2 \alpha$ in the range of \eqref{rangec1}.
 When $kb$ close to zero the warp factor and the energy density will close to model 1 with $n=1$.
 In other words, whether the brane split or not depends on the value of $k^2 \alpha$, when $k^2 \alpha$ is smaller than some value the brane will split into two sub-branes.

 We can also extend this warp factor to the form as follows

 where $b$ and $d$ are positive parameters.
 Using this warp factor one can construct a brane world with double number of sub-branes, which will be further investigated in Sec. \ref{sec_4}.